This post is a travelguide with the best things to do in Yazd.

 Despite its remote location in the desert and the harsh climate, Yazd claims to be one of the oldest continously inhabited cities in the world.
 Whether the claim is true or not it certainly was an important town on the ancient Silk road.

 Yazd was an essential stop on the trading route from China to Europe.
 It was here that cultural and political ideas were exchanged between traders of multiple countries.
 Nowadays it is not traders that come, but foreign tourists keeping the tradition of cultural exchange alive.

 1. The blue mosque

-The blue mosque in the old town is a must visit, especially at night when the lights deepen the blue colours of the tiles.
-For me, this was the most beautiful place in Yazd and I was lucky my hotel was right next to it so I could visit it multiple times.
+For me, this was the most beautiful place to visit in Yazd and I was lucky my hotel was right next to it so I could visit it multiple times.
 Each time I noticed different details.